 Our business and operations are primarily based in China and we depend on domestic business and leisure traveler customers for a significant majority of our revenues.
 Accordingly, our financial results have been, and we expect will continue to be, affected by developments in the Chinese economy and travel industry.
-As the travel industry is highly sensitive to business and personal discretionary spending levels, it tends to decline during general economic downtums.
-The growth rate of China's GDP decreased from 2012 to 2016 and in 2018.
+As the travel industry is highly sensitive to business and personal discretionary spending levels, it tends to decline during general economic downturns.
+The growth rate of China's GDP decreased from 2012 to 2016, and from 2018 to 2019.
 It is uncertain whether the growth of the Chinese economy will continue to slow down in the future.
 A prolonged slowdown in the Chinese economy could erode consumer confidence which could result in changes to consumer spending patterns for travel and lodging-related products and services.

-There is a possibility that China's economic growth rate may materially decline in the near future, which may have adverse effects on our financial condition and results of operations.
-Risk of a material slowdown in China's economic growth rate is based on several current or emerging factors including: (i) overinvestment by the government and businesses and excessive credit offered by banks; (ii) a rudimentary monetary policy; (iii) excessive privileges to state-owned enterprises at the expense of private enterprises; (iv) the dwindling supply of surplus labor; (v) a decrease in exports due to weaker overseas demand; (vi) failure to boost domestic consumption; and (v) challenges resulted from international situations, especially the US-China trade war.
+China's economic growth rate may materially decline in the near future, which may have adverse effects on our financial condition and results of operations.
+Risk of a material slowdown in China's economic growth rate is based on several current or emerging factors including: (i) overinvestment by the government and businesses and excessive credit offered by banks; (ii) a rudimentary monetary policy; (iii) excessive privileges to state-owned enterprises at the expense of private enterprises; (iv) the dwindling supply of surplus labor; (v) a decrease in exports due to weaker overseas demand; (vi) failure to boost domestic consumption; and (v) challenges resulting from international situations, especially the US-China trade war.

 The global financial markets experienced significant disruptions in 2008 and the United States, Europe and other economies went into recession.
-The recovery from the lows of 2008 and 2009 was uneven and it is facing new challenges, including sanctions against Russia over the Ukraine crisis since 2014, shadows of international terrorism spread by Islamic State of Iraq and al-Sham, which has been particularly intensified since the Paris terror attacks in November 2015, the uncertainty associated with the United Kingdom leaving the European Union, or EU, since the referendum in June 2016, the impact of the election of Donald Trump as President of the United States and his tax reform plan, the trade war between the United States and China and the Syrian airstrike in 2018.
+The recovery from the lows of 2008 and 2009 was uneven and it is facing new challenges, including sanctions against Russia over the Ukraine crisis since 2014, shadows of international terrorism spread by Islamic State of Iraq and al-Sham, which has been particularly intensified since the Paris terror attacks in November 2015, the impact of the election of Donald Trump as President of the United States and the tax reform that he subsequently signed into law, the trade war between the United States and China and the Syrian airstrike in 2018, the tension between the United States and Iran in 2019, the impact of the United Kingdom leaving the European Union (the "EU") and the outbreak of a novel strain of coronavirus ("COVID-19").
 It is unclear whether such challenges will be contained or resolved and what effects they may have.
 There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies that have been adopted by the central banks and financial authorities of some of the world's leading economies, including China's.
 There have also been concerns over unrest in the Middle East and Africa, which have resulted in significant market volatility, and over the possibility of a war involving Iran or North Korea.
 In addition, there have been concerns about the economic effect of the earthquake, tsunami and nuclear crisis in Japan and the tensions between Japan and its neighboring countries.
 Economic conditions in China are sensitive to global economic conditions.